psyfix/Offensive-Security-Notes/Application Security/Containers.md

 #### Auditing
-There are 4 types of auditing: None, Meta
+There are 4 types of auditing: None, Metadata, Request, Request & Response.